mgrovic/jour329w_fall2025/assignments/cns_topics.md

 #### 3. Document Your Observations
 In your `notes.md`, describe:
-- The most common story types you observed
+- Current topics that seem too broad or too narrow
+- Topics that seem to overlap significantly
 - Any Maryland-specific topics that seem important
-- Current topic categories that seem too broad or too narrow
-- Categories that seem to overlap significantly

 ### Refine the Topics